Suryakumar-Selvakumar/Simple-Chat-Bot-with-Java/README.md

 A beginner-friendly Java project where I built a simple interactive chatbot step by step.
 The bot can greet the user, guess their age, count numbers, and even quiz them on programming basics.

-## Description

-A simple chatbot that interacts with the user step by step.

 The project was implemented in stages: